BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 Reference data should be cached locally in the app, with a provision for periodic updates (weekely, etc?) and for a complete forced refresh.
-The `data_version` parameter returned by the first entry point below should be checked against a stored value: if this parameter value cahnges, a complete refresh of Reference Data is in order.
+The `data_version` parameter returned by the first entry point below should be checked against a stored value: if this parameter value changes, a complete refresh of Reference Data is in order.

 Reference data results are returned as JSON objects, mostly structured as 'data frames'.
 The query result columns (fields) occur as attribute names within the JSON object, and the values of each attribute is a vector (JSON array) of values.
 The